Police warrants explained – what’s an arrest and a search warrant?

 - To ensure prompt and efficient investigation of the alleged crime.

 For the police to obtain an arrest warrant they must write to the Magistrates court for permission.
-If the court grant the warrant, then the police may enter and search premises in order to make an arrest.
+If the court grants the warrant, then the police may enter and search premises in order to make an arrest.

-How long are police search warrants valid for and what are the limits of a police warrant?
+How long are police search warrants valid for, and what are the limits of a police warrant?

 Warrants do not last forever; the police have up to three months to arrest a person after a warrant being issued.